ArneBinder/pie-datasets/dataset_builders/pie/sciarg/README.md

 ### Dataset Variants

+The `sciarg` dataset comes in two versions: `default` and `resolve_parts_of_same`.

+First, the `default` version with `BratDocumentWithMergedSpans` as document type.
-The `sciarg` dataset comes in a single version (`default`) with `BratDocumentWithMergedSpans` as document type.
-Note, that this in contrast to the base `brat` dataset, where the document type for the `default` variant is `BratDocument`.
-The reason is that the SciArg dataset was published with spans that are just fragmented by whitespace which seems to be because of the annotation tool used.
+In contrast to the base `brat` dataset, where the document type for the `default` variant is `BratDocument`, the SciArg dataset was published with spans that are just fragmented by whitespace which seems to be because of the annotation tool used.
 In the `sciarg` dataset, we merge these fragments, so that the document type can be `BratDocumentWithMergedSpans` (this is easier to handle for most of the task modules).
-However, fragmented spans are conceptually also available in SciArg, but they are marked with the `parts_of_same` relation which are kept as they are in the `sciarg` (`default`) dataset.

-TODO: integrate description for `resolve_parts_of_same` variant.
+Fragmented spans, which belong to the same argumentative unit, are marked with `parts_of_same` relations.

+Second, the `resolve_parts_of_same` version with `BratDocument` as document type.
+In this version, all fragmented spans which were separated by non-argumentative spans and are connected via the `parts_of_same` relations are nested as slices in one argumentative unit.

 ### Data Schema